shahlab/teaching/2020-Fall-CompGen/README.md

 Each Quiz is worth 10 points.

 ### Final projects
 Towards the end of the course, all students will be split into teams of 2-3 individuals.
 Each team will complete a finals research project.
-Each team can select one of the two broad research topics lsited below:
+Each team can select one of the two broad research topics listed below:

 1. **Comparative genomic analyses**:
 	This project will involve downloading genome sequences and annotations of 2 or more organisms and performing various sequence level analyses.